Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Method

 \subsection{Online Reconstruction Process}

-As shown in Fig.~\ref{fig:pipeline}, our online reconstruction system is composed of two parts.
+As Fig.~\ref{fig:pipeline} shows, our online reconstruction system has two parts.
 In the SDF reconstruction part, we perform camera tracking and update the signed distance field, acquiring the 3D structure and initial colors.
-In the Gaussian reconstruction part, we conduct online Gaussian adding, Gaussian optimization and Gaussian removal, obtaining high-fidelity scene appearance with details.
+In the Gaussian reconstruction part, we conduct online Gaussian insertion, Gaussian optimization and Gaussian removal, obtaining high-fidelity scene appearance with details.